josugoar/argdeco/README.md

 > Unopinionated argparse wrapper

-**NOTE**: The exact same decorating order as regular argparse *MUST* be respected
+**NOTE**: The *EXACT* same decorating order as regular argparse *MUST* be respected

 ## Why **argdeco**?

-The big majority of CLI decorator libraries do *NOT* support class method decoration, which directly makes them unusable for object oriented design. **argdeco**, however, circumvents the issue in an optimal way thanks to the wonderful work of [Graham Dumpleton](https://github.com/GrahamDumpleton) in his marvelous [wrapt](https://github.com/GrahamDumpleton/wrapt) decorator library (amazing work!).

-Many other similar libraries make the context or parser instance unaccesible or extremely intricate to navigate, which **argdeco** solves with a simple context flag that can be turned on and off at will.
-The behaviour is implemented using method binding, which makes it compliant with the programming language usage itself.

-Finally, **argdeco** is literally as simple as it gets when wrapping **argparse**.
-There are no extra confusing features, just exactly what regular **argparse** offers.
+There are so many libraries out there for writing command line utilities; why does **argdeco** exist?

+This question is easy to answer: because there is not a single command line utility for Python out there which ticks the following boxes: ([sound familiar?](https://click.palletsprojects.com/en/7.x/why/))

+* supports class callback method decoration and method instance binding with class instance forwarding (thank you [Graham Dumpleton](https://github.com/GrahamDumpleton) for [wrapt](https://github.com/GrahamDumpleton/wrapt)!)

+* supports callback callable instance binding with context or parser instance forwarding

+* shares the *EXACT* same API as **argparse** using decorators

-## API
+## API reference

-* **argdeco.argument_parser**(parser_class=argparse.ArgumentParser, ctx=False, prog=None, usage=None, description=None, epilog=None, parents=[], formatter_class=argparse.HelpFormatter, prefix_chars="-", fromfile_prefix_chars=None, argument_default=None, conflict_handler="error", add_help=True, allow_abbrev=True)
+* **argdeco.argument_parser**(wrapped=None, parser_class=argparse.ArgumentParser, ctx=False, prog=None, usage=None, description=None, epilog=None, parents=[], formatter_class=argparse.HelpFormatter, prefix_chars="-", fromfile_prefix_chars=None, argument_default=None, conflict_handler="error", add_help=True, allow_abbrev=True)

   * Create a new ArgumentParser object.
 All parameters should be passed as keyword arguments.
 Each parameter has its own more detailed description below, but in short they are:

+      * wrapped - The callback callable (default: None)

       * parser_class - The class to instantiate the parser (default: argparse.ArgumentParser)

       * ctx - Pass the context or parser instance to the callback callable (default: False)

       * prog - The name of the program (default: sys.argv[0])

       * usage - The string describing the program usage (default: generated from arguments added to parser)

       * description - Text to display before the argument help (default: __doc__)

       * epilog - Text to display after the argument help (default: none)

       * parents - A list of ArgumentParser objects whose arguments should also be included

       * formatter_class - A class for customizing the help output

       * prefix_chars - The set of characters that prefix optional arguments (default: "-")

       * fromfile_prefix_chars - The set of characters that prefix files from which additional arguments should be read (default: None)

       * argument_default - The global default value for arguments (default: None)

       * conflict_handler - The strategy for resolving conflicting optionals (usually unnecessary)

       * add_help - Add a -h/--help option to the parser (default: True)

       * allow_abbrev - Allows long options to be abbreviated if the abbreviation is unambiguous. (default: True)

 ```py
 >>> import argdeco